By Jessica Salerno-Shumaker, OSCPA senior content manager

 “We call it a final act,” said Donna Oklok, investigations supervisor at the Accountancy Board of Ohio (ABO).
 “When we talk to people about retirement, we purposefully phrase it that way.
 We require an affidavit, which limits the work you can do and the activities you can engage in after you’re retired, and it does require a reinstatement hearing if you want to return to practice.”

 “The affidavit we have says the person is attesting that they’re voluntarily giving up their right to practice public accounting,” Oklok said.
-“They can’t perform or offer to perform services in accounting, auditing, financial statements management advisory, financial advisory or consulting services.
+“They can’t perform or offer services in accounting, auditing, financial statements management advisory, financial advisory or consulting services.
 They are not going to do things like tax return preparation or provide advice on tax matters as a CPA.”

 “The reinstatement process itself is not onerous, but the board sets the conditions to return to practice,” Oklok said.
 “They will look at CPE requirements, but they can even decide you might need to take the CPA exam again.
 They have a lot of leverage.”

-The retired status, Oklok said, is meant to prevent CPAs from casually switching from retired to active.
+Retired status, Oklok said, is meant to prevent CPAs from casually switching from retired to active.

 “If you’re putting yourself out to be a CPA and even if you’re saying you’re CPA retired, CPA means something,” she said.
-“It means something to people and they take that as gospel that you know exactly what you’re doing and that you are doing things like continuing education.”
+“It means something to people, and they take that as gospel that you know exactly what you’re doing and that you are doing things like continuing education.”